paymybills/cryptonite_taskphase_anni/DigestingDocumentation.md

 ```
 man challenge
 ```
 Once opened, we search for the term "flag" by typing `/flag` and navigate through instances using `n`.
-Eventually, we identify the argument as `--zzeg`:
+Eventually, we identify the argument as `--h128do`:
 ```
-/challenge/challenge --zzeg
+/challenge/challenge --h1280
 ```

 ### Searching for Manuals